For a ports contributor, Poudriere is one of the most important and helpful testing and build tools. Its main features include:

 the machine is located in Australia, use

-The server from where jails are installed and updated when using Subversion.
+SVN_HOSTThe server from where jails are installed and updated when using Subversion.
 Also used for ports tree when not using portsnap(8).
 Again, choose a nearby location.
 A list of official Subversion mirrors can be found in the FreeBSD Handbook Subversion section.

 Create the base jails which Poudriere will use for building:

-poudriere jail -c -j 113Ramd64 -v 11.3-RELEASE -a amd64
+#poudriere jail -c -j 113Ramd64 -v 11.3-RELEASE -a amd64

-Fetch a 11.3-RELEASE
+Fetch a 11.3-RELEASE for

-from the FTP
+amd64 from the FTP

-server given by FREEBSD_HOST
+server given by FREEBSD_HOST in

-, create the zfs file
+poudriere.conf, create the zfs file

-it on /poudriere/jails/113Ramd64
+it on /poudriere/jails/113Ramd64 and

-extract the 11.3-RELEASE
+extract the 11.3-RELEASE tarballs into this

 file system.

-poudriere jail -c -j 11i386 -v stable/11 -a i386 -m svn+https
+#poudriere jail -c -j 11i386 -v stable/11 -a i386 -m svn+https

-Create tank/poudriere/jails/11i386
+Create tank/poudriere/jails/11i386,

-mount it on /poudriere/jails/11i386
+mount it on /poudriere/jails/11i386, then

 check out the tip of the Subversion

-branch of FreeBSD-11-STABLE
+branch of FreeBSD-11-STABLE from

-SVN_HOST
+SVN_HOST in

-poudriere.conf
+poudriere.conf into

-, then
+/poudriere/jails/11i386/usr/src, then

-complete a buildworld
+complete a buildworld and install

-it into /poudriere/jails/11i386
+it into /poudriere/jails/11i386.

 If a specific Subversion revision is needed, append it to the version string.
 For example:

-poudriere jail -c -j 11i386 -v stable/11@123456 -a i386 -m svn+https
+#poudriere jail -c -j 11i386 -v stable/11@123456 -a i386 -m svn+https

 While it is possible to build a newer version of FreeBSD on